Hiding decorations and spines

 f

-Since some plots hide features by default, which can be reverted by setting the variables to nothing
+Some plots hide features by default.
+This could be reverted by setting the variables to nothing

 data, positions = TopoPlots.example_data()